| ⇦ |

 No explanation available.
 Be the first to write the explanation for this question by commenting below.

-- Hearing is controlled by
+- Human population is characterized by

 Topics: Plant and Animal Kingdom